 Pre-learning and Post-learning Activities

-To get the most out of the Distance Learning Experience program, it is recommended that you prepare your students for what they will learn during the virtual program by using our pre-learning activities.
+To get the most out of the Virtual Visit, it is recommended that you prepare your students for what they will learn during the virtual program by using our pre-learning activities.
 After participating in the program, you can also further students’ learning with our post-learning activities.
 Information on both pre- and post-learning activities can be found below.

 Sports and Canadian Champions